miryeganeh/GloBug/README.md

 <img src="GloBug.png">

 # GloBug
-Fault localization is an important task in software debugging.
-Fault localization is mostly manual in the current practice.
-Many methods have been proposed over years to automate the process of fault localization.
-However, the current methods only consider the local data of software system in order to localize the root cause of a fault.
-In this study we introduce GloBug, which consists of a set of methods that enable exploitation of global data (opensource software projects) in an automated fault localization technique.
-In this study we investigate two heuristics.
-First, we introduce GlobalBugLocator in which we study the efect of global data on a current state-of-the-art technique namely BugLocator.
-Next, we investigate the application of a Word Embedding technique (Doc2Vec) on fault localization.
-Our results show that GlobalBugLocator outperforms BugLocator with an average rate of 14% in terms of MRR (Mean Reciprocal Rank) and MAP (Mean Average Precision) in 64% and 54% of the cases, respectively.
-Also, GlobalBugLocator improves the mean performance of BugLocator with average rates of 6.6% and 4.8% in terms of MRR and MAP when applied to 51 software projects.
-This amount of improvement is signicant compared to the improvement rates of other state-of-the-art methods.
-Although Word Embedding can improve the localization accuracy in some cases, our study shows that a complex solution is not always efective and in some cases with adding too much complexity, decreases the performance of the simpler methods.
-Therefore, application of a fault localization method in a software system must be accompanied with careful analysis and study of software characteristics.
+Fault Localization  (FL) is  an  important  first step  in  software  debugging and is mostly manual in the current practice.
+Many methods have been proposed over years to automate the FL process, including information retrieval (IR)-based techniques.
+These methods localize the fault based on the similarity of the reported bug report and the source code.
+Newer variations of IR-based FL (IRFL) techniques also look into the history of bug reports and leverage them during the localization.
+However, all  existing IRFL techniques limit themselves to the current project's data (local data).
+In this study, we introduce Globug, which is an IRFL framework consisting of methods that use models pre-trained on the global data (extracted from open-source benchmark projects).
+In Globug, we investigate two heuristics: a) the effect of global data on a state-of-the-art IR-FL technique, namely BugLocator, and b) the application of a Word Embedding technique (Doc2Vec) together with global data.
+Our large scale experiment on 51 software projects shows that using global data improves BugLocator on average 6.6% and 4.8% in terms of MRR (Mean Reciprocal Rank) and MAP (Mean Average Precision), with over 14% in majority (64% and 54% in terms of MRR and MAP, respectively) of the cases.
+This amount of improvement is significant compared to the improvement rates that five other state-of-the-art IRFL tools provide over BugLocator.
+In addition, training the models globally is a one-time offline task with no overhead on BugLocator's run-time fault localization.
+Our study, however, shows that a Word Embedding-based global solution did not further improve the results.